benschreyer/LZW_C/README.md

 # LZW_C
-dont use this for anything besides an education resource
+dont use this as anything more than an education resource